Don’t have time to read the whole guide right now?

 Create a Google Drive folder and fill it with as much artwork, screenshots and icons as you can.

 It gives influencers choice as to what to add to their thumbnail and giving them variety means that the thumbnails of all the different videos of your game will be, well, different!

 Providing a lot of content means that each video looks more professional, making it more likely that people will watch.

 If every thumbnail seems the same across different influencers, chances are viewers will watch only one video of that game and then think that the other videos will be the same as what they have just seen – even if the titles are unique!

-This can help the gaming influencer to structure their video.
+This can help the game influencer to structure their video.

 Information might be used either in the video description or utilised by the influencer as talking points/sub-headings in their video.

-22. Keep track of keys that you’ve given out to gaming influencers
+22. Keep track of keys that you’ve given out to game influencers

 It’s a good idea to make a spreadsheet and keep track of which keys you have given out and to whom.